lneshev/ShumenTraffic/Docs/PROJECT_PLAN.md

 1. **Find Active Course**: Searches for a schedule course that matches the current time
    - Looks for courses where: `departureTime <= currentTime <= departureTime + lastStopTime`
-   - Supports multiple day types (Weekday, Saturday, Sunday)
+   - Supports multiple days of week

 2. **Calculate Elapsed Time**: Determines how many minutes have passed since the course departure